 Both Audition and Audacity work mostly on prerecorded audio, so they’re not too useful for live streaming by themselves.
 In order to get the output picked up in something like OBS, you need to route the audio inside your computer.

-For this, we’ll use Virtual Audio Cable by VB-Audio, a completely free program.
-VAC creates a “virtual output” that you can choose as your speakers.
+For this, we’ll use VB Cable by VB-Audio, a completely free program.
+VB Cable creates a “virtual output” that you can choose as your speakers.
 It sends your system audio to another virtual input that you can set as your microphone in any application.
 You won’t actually hear the output while using the virtual output, which is good.

 Audition has a monitor feature under the Multitrack section, which you can use to apply some effects in realtime and then output them to your headphones to monitor.
 Usually, this would let you listen to your microphone as you record.
 However, if you choose the virtual cable input as the output device, VAC will route it to a microphone input you can capture in OBS.
 A pretty hacky solution, but it’s the only way to run Audition effects live on your audio.